JAlcocerT/Linux/content/docs/Linux_&_Cloud/ansible.md

 # Why Ansible?

-It allows you to define tasks in plain text, automate repetitive operations, and ensure consistent system configurations across your network.
+It allows you to **define tasks in plain text**, automate repetitive operations, and ensure consistent system configurations across your network.

 **An Automation tool?**

-> You simply describe what you want, and this assistant takes care of the rest, ensuring your systems are always in tip-top shape.
+> You simply **describe what you want**, and this assistant takes care of the rest, ensuring your systems are always in tip-top shape.
 That's the power of automation, and Ansible is our digital assistant.

 ## Installing Ansible ♻️